top of page

 Her lungs have been constructed from two eroded and carved cowrie shells with delicate sterling silver mesh and garnets, reflecting their fragile internal structure.

-And her reproductive system is devised from a little seahorse, locked in servitude.
-Her primary ovary produces little pearl eggs and the hatch on its side may be opened to reveal a single larger egg (black pearl) on its way through the system.
+And her reproductive system is devised from a little seahorse, locked tragically in servitude.
+Her primary ovary produces little pearl eggs and a hatch on the side may be opened to reveal a single larger egg (black pearl) on its way through the system.

 But it is from her heart that flows her painful message.
-It was formed on and around an actual spent bullet that was once given to me by a hunter.
+For it was formed on and around an actual spent bullet that was once given to me by a hunter.

-The heart’s vessels extend over the burst lead and brass surface of this cruel source of her injury, as she tells us of pain, and sorrow, and bitterness….and how what hurts us can sometimes become all that is left of our hearts.
+The heart’s vessels extend over the burst lead and brass surface of this cruel source of her injury, as she tells us of pain, sorrow and bitterness, and how what hurts us can sometimes become all that is left of our hearts…

 Regret

-But in the end, this little dying bird revealed yet another gaping wound in the body of our beautiful biosphere - one which was to fill me with great sorrow, grief and regret.
+This work was originally constructed to reflect the painful journey of my injury.
+But through the making of this piece, this little dying bird was instead to reveal yet another gaping wound in the body of our beautiful biosphere - one which was to fill me with great sorrow, grief and regret.

 These poor, majestic creatures were being fished to extinction for the sole purpose of providing a treatment considered dubious, even from within the Chinese Medicine community.